-The PAS process also calls for follow-up reports of officers under supervision or monitoring, as well as reports of officers not discharged from the process by the end of one year.
-We again reviewed reports that were completed during the current reporting period.
+The PAS process also calls for follow-up reports of officers under supervision or monitoring, and we reviewed reports of 21 officers not discharged from the process by the end of one year.
 These document supervisory reviews of officers who have been selected for some form of action as a result of PAS reviews.

-For the reporting period ending March 31, 2014, OPD concluded a total of 10 PAS reviews.
-There were 11 in the previous quarter.
-The numbers of reviews have fallen in the transition to the process involving initial internal reviews by PAS staff.
-This is what explains that fact that no reviews were completed in February.
-The procedural change was an effort to reduce the number of false positive findings where reviews revealed no significant problems.
+For the reporting period ending June 30, 2014, OPD concluded a total of 39 PAS reviews.
+There were 10 in the previous reporting period.
+The numbers of reviews had fallen in the transition to the process involving initial internal reviews by PAS staff.
+This transition is now complete and the number of review has returned to that occurring prior to midyear 2013.
+The procedural change was an effort to reduce the number of false positive finding where reviews revealed no significant problems.
 Reviews are included in the table below only after they are signed off through the level of the PAS Review Panel.
 Examination of the reviews shows them to be thorough.
-The new system of internal PAS Unit reviews has thus far resulted in high quality and complete documentation.
-The table also shows that 30 officers exceeded thresholds for review during this reporting period, and that a relatively large number of reviews (26) were listed as pending at the end of the quarter.
+The new system of internal PAS unit reviews has thus far continues to result in high quality and complete documentation.
+The table also shows that 29 officers exceeded thresholds for review during this quarter and that a reduction has occurred in the number (19) of reviews listed as pending at the end of the quarter.

-The table below tracks the review process and shows that supervisors recommended that no action be taken in six, or 60% of the 10 reviews for the current reporting period.
-That is down from 90% the previous quarter.
-The table also shows that commanders and the Deputy Chief disagreed with four lower-level recommendations and supported monitoring or supervisions.
+The table below tracks the review process and shows that supervisors recommended that no action be taken in 33, or 85% of the 39 reviews for the current reporting period.
+That is up from 60% the previous quarter, although there were only 10 reviews completed then.
+That was a result of the transition to the process in which initial reviews are now being completed within the PAS unit.
+The table also shows that Commanders and the Deputy Chief disagreed with three lower-level recommendations and supported monitoring or supervisions.
 The PAS Review Panel reversed one case by requiring monitoring.